 - The whole concept of cryptography relies on the complexity of mathematical algorithms.
 What if someone breaks through the complex algorithms, the entire cryptosystem would be vulnerable to threats.

 Types of Attacks in Cryptography

 There are two types of cryptography attacks, passive and active attacks.

 In a passive attack, the intruder can only see the private data but can hardly make any changes to it or alter it.
 Passive attacks are more dangerous because the intruder only sees the message without altering it.
 Then no one will ever know that an attack is taking place, and their hidden messages will no longer be hidden.

-In this type of attack the intruder can alter the private data.
+In this type of attack, the intruder can alter the private data.

 - Brute force attack: A brute force attack occurs when hackers use computers to feedback loop over each letter in a character set systematically.
-A character set can consist of letters, numbers, symbols, or anything else the hackers desire.
+A character set can consist of letters, numbers, symbols, or anything else that the hackers may desire.
 In the most general terms, a brute force attack is a method of trial and error that attempts all possible password combinations.
-This method works well for short passwords, but it takes a long time to crack all possible passwords.
+This method works well for short passwords, but it takes a long time to try all possible passwords.

 Enroll in the Ethical Hacking course offered by Intellipaat and train under their experts.

 Cryptography in Cybersecurity

 Cybersecurity has continued to evolve into one of the most innovative technologies.
 Both Cybersecurity and cryptography are interrelated.